 The Third-tier of our educational support program focuses on supporting and assisting district teachers in developing and delivering technology based art curriculums in their classroom.

 “This class was inspiring and brought back the love of learning for myself again.
 I have lost that piece a bit because I have let the little burdens of the teacher life slowly bring me down.
 Thank you for renewing that energy that I needed!” — Rockford Public School teacher

 “This workshop is what all of the fine arts workshops and get togethers should be like!” — Rockford Public School teacher

-We implement our second-tier by offering immersive professional development opportunities for K–12 educators.
+We implement our Third-tier by offering immersive professional development opportunities for K–12 educators.
 We currently offer inventive and inspiring professional development classes, workshops, and camps that focus on digital arts and animation.
 We see our forward-thinking, interdisciplinary approach to programming and classes as an opportunity to assist teachers in quickly expanding their resources by serving as an interactive, hands-on resource for learning, thinking, and creating, whilst acquiring important technological skills through producing digital and time-based artworks.

 TIER 4: Internships for current college students

 The fourth-tier offers multidisciplinary internships that are tailored to student’s specific interest: teaching, art administration, design, curating, and outreach.
 Through these internships, we provide college and pre-college level students with an introduction to disciplines that are not offered in any of Rockford’s higher education curricula.
 These disciplines may include animation, video art, sound art, coding as art, virtual reality as art, performance art, or socially engaged art to name a few.